Skip to Main Content

 Eligibility requirements for personal loans vary from lender to lender.
 However, here are some general rules of thumb to keep in mind:

-• Debt-to-income ratio (DTI): Your DTI tells lenders how much of your pretax monthly income goes toward debt.
+• Debt-to-income ratio (DTI): Your DTI tells lenders how much of your pre-tax monthly income goes toward making your minimum debt payments.
 Generally, your DTI should be under 35%, though some banks may accept your application with a DTI as high as 40%.

 • Income: Your lender may have a minimum income requirement.
 For example, you or your household must earn at least $25,000 per year to qualify for a personal loan from Credible partner Discover.

-• Citizenship status: The bank may require you to be a United States citizen or permanent resident to qualify for funding.
+• Citizenship status: Banks often require you to be a United States citizen or permanent resident to qualify for funding.

 • Age: You must be a legal adult to get a personal loan (age 18 in most states).

 • Contact information: Your lender must have an address and other contact information on file.
-That way, they can communicate with you about your loan.
+That way, it can communicate with you about your loan.

 pin Icon